Monthly Travel Indicators Summary - August 2024

 Forecast (updated February, June & October)

-- International travel spending in California is forecast to nearly fully recover in 2024 (99% of 2019 spending), driven by Mexico, Canada and key overseas markets.
+- International travel spending in California is forecast to nearly fully recover in 2024 (98% of 2019 spending), driven by Mexico, Canada and key overseas markets like Australia and India.

-- According to the June forecast, international visitor spending in the state will grow by 23% in 2024 and reach $27.8B.
+- According to the Tourism Economics October forecast prepared for Visit California, international visitor spending in the state will grow by 22% in 2024 and reach $27.6 billion and grow by another 22% in 2025.

-- North American neighbors Mexico and Canada are forecast to be California’s largest spending markets, with visitor spending of $5B and $3.9B, respectively.
+- North American neighbors Mexico and Canada are forecast to be California’s largest spending markets, with visitor spending of $4.9 billion and $3.8 billion, respectively.

-- China is forecast to be the most important overseas market, with visitor spending of $2.7B in 2024.
+- China is forecast to be the most important overseas market, with visitor spending of $2.5 billion in 2024, 94% of 2019 spending levels.

 Consumer Sentiment

-- On average, across California’s priority markets, 43% of international consumers said they were planning international leisure travel in the next 12 months, up from 40% a year ago and 35% two years ago for the comparable month.
+- On average, across California’s priority markets, 43% of international consumers said they were planning international leisure travel (anywhere) in the next 12 months, up from 41% a year ago and 35% two years ago for the comparable month.

-- Travel prices are the primary barrier to travel (45% citing travel price).
-China (53%), Canada (51%), South Korea (49%), and Japan (47%) were the markets with consumers most likely to indicate prices were a barrier to travel.
-Japanese and Chinese consumers were considerably more likely to cite the price of travel as barrier compared to a year ago.
+- Travel prices are the primary barrier to travel (43% citing travel price, down from 45% prior month).
+Canada (51%) and South Korea (51%) were the markets with consumers most likely to indicate prices were a barrier to travel.
+Japanese and Chinese consumers were more likely to cite the price of travel as barrier compared to a year ago.

 - Safety and health concerns remained secondary barriers in the Asia Pacific, India, and Middle East markets.